alibaba/hooks/packages/hooks/src/useLocalStorageState/index.en-US.md

 <Tag lang="zh-CN" tags="ssr"></Tag>

-A Hook can store state into localStorage.
+A Hook that stores state into localStorage.

 ## Examples